anksoppi546/Soppi-Blog-main/README.md

 ## Project Overview:
 This project is a simple yet functional blogging platform that allows users to read, create, and view posts with ease.
 It's designed with a clean and modern interface which is flexible with devices.

-# Project Dependencies:
+# *Project Dependencies:*
-1. Navigate to your project directory. cd path/to/your/project
+1. Navigate to your project directory : cd path/to/your/project
-2. Create a package.json (if not present) npm init -y
+2. Create a package.json (if not present) : npm init -y
-3. Install lodash
-npm install express body-parser ejs mongoose lodash
+3. Install lodash : npm install express body-parser ejs mongoose lodash
 4. Ensure MongoDB is installed and running.
-5. If you want to automatically restart your server when changes are made, you can install nodemon: npm install -g nodemon
+5. If you want to automatically restart your server when changes are made, you can install nodemon : npm install -g nodemon

 ## To run the project
 1. All the above dependencies should be satisfied.
-2. Run the command : node app.js OR nodemon app.js OR npx nodemon app.js
+2. Run the command : node app.js *OR* nodemon app.js *OR* npx nodemon app.js
 3. Go to the website : http://localhost:3001/

-# Technical Details:
+# *Technical Details:*
-## Frontend:
+## 1. Frontend:
 EJS Templates: EJS (Embedded JavaScript) templates are used to render HTML dynamically.
 This allows for reusable components and dynamic content rendering.
 CSS Styling: Custom CSS provides a professional look with features like responsive design, hover effects, and animations.
-## Backend:
+## 2. Backend:
 Node.js and Express.js: The server-side logic is handled by Node.js with the Express.js framework.
 This setup handles routing, server-side rendering with EJS, and interactions with the MongoDB database.
 MongoDB: A NoSQL database used to store blog posts.
 Each post document includes a title, content, and a creation timestamp.